carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 ~~~
 {: .language-python}

-For this example we're going to use scikit learn's built in random data blob generator instead of using an external dataset.
+For this example, we're going to use scikit learn's built in random data blob generator instead of using an external dataset.
 For this we'll also need the `sklearn.datasets.samples_generator` module.

 ~~~
 import sklearn.datasets as skl_datasets
 ~~~
 {: .language-python}

-Now lets create some random blobs using the make_blobs function.
+Now let's create some random blobs using the make_blobs function.
 The `n_samples` argument sets how many points we want to use in all of our blobs. `cluster_std` sets the standard deviation of the points, the smaller this value the closer together they will be. `centers` sets how many clusters we'd like. `random_state` is the initial state of the random number generator, by specifying this we'll get the same results every time we run the program.
 If we don't specify a random state then we'll get different points every time we run.
 This function returns two things, an array of data points and a list of which cluster each point belongs to.

 ~~~
 data, cluster_id = skl_datasets.make_blobs(n_samples=400, cluster_std=0.75, centers=4, random_state=1)
 ~~~
 {: .language-python}

 Now that we have some data we can go ahead and try to identify the clusters using K-means.
-First we need to initalise the KMeans module and tell it how many clusters to look for.
-Next we supply it some data via the fit function, in much the same we did with the regression functions earlier on.
-Finally we run the predict function to find the clusters.
+First, we need to initialise the KMeans module and tell it how many clusters to look for.
+Next, we supply it some data via the fit function, in much the same we did with the regression functions earlier on.
+Finally, we run the predict function to find the clusters.

 ~~~
 Kmean = skl_cluster.KMeans(n_clusters=4)